Need to Manage a Loved One's Finances? We'll Find the Right Legal Route for You

 That's what our free assessment is for.
 We'll ask a few questions about your situation and advise on the right route.

-Common Questions About Deputyship
+Common Questions About Deputyship Applications

 For Deputyship, fees are typically recoverable from the person's estate once the order is granted.
 You're acting in their best interests, so the Court usually allows this.